 Our taste buds have been trained to seek out, enjoy and crave these chemically concocted foods when the S.A.D. diet is followed (Standard American Diet).

-This healthier and clean version has only 5 ingredients and it’s vegan, gluten-free, dairy-free, egg-free and contains no refined sugar and can be made with a Vitamix.
+This healthier and clean version has only 5 ingredients and it’s vegan, gluten-free, dairy-free, egg-free, soy-free and contains no refined sugar and can be made with a Vitamix.

 Want more healthy, clean eating dessert recipes?
 Check out Vegan No-Bake Peanut Butter Cheesecake, Pomegranate and Dried Blueberry Chocolate Bark, Clean Eating Chocolate Crunch Bars or my Clean Eating Cookbook with an entire chapter of 20 healthy, clean eating dessert recipes just like this one that you will love!

 - packed with dietary fiber

 - rich in “heart friendly” mono-saturated fatty acids